 The burglary even meant she had had to tell eight-year-old twins Ethan and Kurtis, that Father Christmas would only take care of their 'big' presents this year.

-The home has now been secured but the family say they now plan to sell it because of the burglary.
-PC Fitzsimmons said: 'In this job you only tend to meet nice people when something bad's happened to them.'In this case we've met nice people and been able to do something good for them - and we were more than happy to help.'
+'In this case we've met nice people and been able to do something good for them - and we were more than happy to help.'

 'PC Norton added: 'We both knew we wanted to help out straight away.
 We go out to a few burglaries but ones involving Christmas presents are quite rare.